-PDF versions of all three forms are available for you to print and record data to assist your internal workflow.
+PDF versions of both forms are available for you to print and record data to assist your internal workflow.
 You can download forms individually, or download a single PDF "form package" containing all three forms.

 Please do not mail the printable forms to the ACR.

 There are three methods for submitting data to the CTC: